-The market is segmented by Type (Hydro, Solar, Bioenergy, and Others)
+The Slovakian Renewable Energy Market is segmented by Type (Hydro, Solar, Bioenergy, and Other Types).

 ABOUT THIS REPORT

 Key Market Trends